International

 📝

-Note: If the deceased had a 401k and IRA After Death (Practical Steps and Documents), or the Swedish equivalent (IPS or private pension insurance), these assets must be accounted for in the estate inventory and may influence the budget available for the funeral.
+Note: If the deceased had private pension insurance (IPS) or the Swedish equivalent of retirement savings, these assets must be accounted for in the estate inventory and may influence the budget available for the funeral.

 Essential Planning Tools: The "Life File" (Vita Arkivet)